Dream Chronicles: The Book of Air: Marketing

-On June 15, 2010, PlayFirst updated for the second time the Dream Chronicles official brand page on their website with an interactive map.
-By clicking on notable spots on the map, players can get more details about all important places which have appeared in the Dream Chronicles series.
-However, the map was removed a year later when The Book of Water was released.
+In June 2010, PlayFirst updated for the second time the Dream Chronicles official brand page on their website with an interactive map.
+By clicking on notable spots on the map, players could get more details about all important places which have appeared in the Dream Chronicles series, but the map was removed a year later when The Book of Water was released.

 To celebrate the official launch of The Book of Air Collector's Edition, PlayFirst invited four local Dream Chronicles fans in San Francisco, United States.
 The invitation included one and a half hour to preview the game, a trip to the California Academy of Sciences, a tour around their office, and time to speak with a panel of the local Dream Chronicles team about the inspiration, story, and future of the Dream Chronicles series.
-Here, the fans got a chance to speak with Kenny Dinkin, PlayFirst's Chief Creative Officer then about the inspiration for Dream Chronicles, and how they work with the developer KatGames.
-PlayFirst also hosted seven members of the media, three of their local Dream Chronicles fans, their CEO Mari Baker, and senior product marketing manager Becky Ann Hughes on a real airship ride over San Francisco Bay Area, mimicking Lyra’s own travels in the game.
+The fans got a chance to speak with Kenny Dinkin, PlayFirst's Chief Creative Officer about the inspiration for Dream Chronicles, and how they worked with the developer KatGames.
+PlayFirst also hosted seven members of the media, three of their local Dream Chronicles fans, their CEO Mari Baker, and senior product marketing manager Becky Ann Hughes on a real airship ride over San Francisco Bay Area, mimicking Lyra's own travels in the game.